chiphuyen/machine-learning-systems-design/README.md

 At the end, the booklet contains 27 open-ended machine learning systems design questions that might come up in machine learning interviews.
 The answers for these questions will be published in the book **Machine Learning Interviews**.
 You can look at and contribute to community answers to these questions on GitHub [here](https://github.com/chiphuyen/machine-learning-systems-design/tree/master/answers).
 You can read more about the book and sign up for the book's mailing list [here](https://huyenchip.com/2019/07/21/machine-learning-interviews.html).

-## Read
-To read the booklet, you can clone the repository and find the [HTML](https://github.com/chiphuyen/machine-learning-systems-design/tree/master/build/build1/consolidated.html) and [PDF](https://github.com/chiphuyen/machine-learning-systems-design/tree/master/build/build1/consolidated.pdf) versions in the folder `build`.

 ## Contribute
 This is work-in-progress so any type of contribution is very much appreciated.
 Here are a few ways you can contribute: